-Many people associate feta with Greece, and rightly so.
-Feta has been made in Greece for thousands of years.
+Many people associate feta with Greece, and rightly so--feta has been made in Greece for thousands of years.
 It's even thought that feta is described in Homer's Odyssey.
-Feta has been registered as a Protected Designation of Origin (PDO) product, and so according to European Union law the only true feta is that which is made in Greece.
+Feta has been registered as a Protected Designation of Origin (PDO) product, and so according to European Union law, the only true feta is that which is made in Greece.

 Like so many types of cheese, the best way to find your favorite feta is to sample many different brands.

 - French Feta: Most often made with sheep's milk, sometimes from the excess sheep's milk that is not used for making Roquefort.
 French feta is typically mild and creamy.
-Some goats' milk feta is also made in France and can be slightly drier and tangier.
+Some goat's milk feta is also made in France and can be slightly drier and tangier.

-- American Feta: Can be made with sheep, goat or even cows' milk.
-Usually the predominant flavor is tangy and the texture is less creamy and more crumbly.
+- American Feta: Can be made with sheep, goat or even cow's milk.
+Usually, the predominant flavor is tangy and the texture is less creamy and more crumbly.

 You may also come across feta from Italy, Germany, Denmark and Australia.